Komiza/AfroXchange/README.md

 AfroXchange
 ===========

-This is consist of source code for a business lead generating platform
+This is consist of source code for a business lead generating platform Nicole Edit